 Bugs that allow Linux container escapes are best addressed by deploying behavioral detection capabilities on the workloads themselves.
 To that end, Workload Protection that can provide EDR and runtime protection for cloud servers is essential.

 Such a solution needs to be lightweight so that it does not impact performance, and ideally, it should offer functionality such as a secure remote shell, node firewall control, network isolation, and file fetching.
-With a capable Workload Protection solution, users can gain both visibility and control over containerized workloads.
+With a capable Workload Protection solution, users can gain visibility and control over containerized workloads.

 Managing and Securing User Access Properly